steven-exarcos/pass-documentation/developer-documentation/notification-service/ns-business.md

 Notifications which prompt the recipient to perform an action are to contain a "deep link", that when clicked/activated, takes the user directly to the web page in PASS that requires their attention.
 For example, a "please review" deep link would resolve directly to the submission overview, with a button allowing the user to approve the submission, cancel the submission, or request further changes.
 A notification that requests corrections should deep link to a page that highlights the edits or actions required by the user, displaying the comments or instructions from the reviewer.

-Link in SubmissionEvent and SubmissionEventMessage for user token link.
+Link in `SubmissionEvent` and `SubmissionEventMessage` for user token link.

 #### Link Replay
 Because deep links are durably stored (i.e. they can be found in email and used at any time after receipt), they may be replayed after the action has been taken.
 For example, a user activates a "please review" notification link after they have already performed the review.
-The user interface or link resolution components will respond in a graceful way when this occurs.
+The user interface or link resolution components will respond in an appropriate way when this occurs.

 #### Link Security
-If a user's permissions change between the time a link was generated and the time a link was activated - for example, a User was an Authorized Submitter at the time the link was generated, and they were removed from the Grant by the time the link was activated, the user interface or link resolution components will respond in a graceful way insuring the user cannot approve something they don't have permission for.
+If a user's permissions change between the time a link was generated and the time a link was activated - for example, a User was an Authorized Submitter at the time the link was generated, and they were removed from the Grant by the time the link was activated, the user interface or link resolution components will respond in an appropriate way insuring the user cannot approve something they don't have permission for.

 #### User Token Link